challeau/my-notes/resources/cvss.md

 Specifically, the Base equation is derived from two sub equations: the Exploitability sub-score equation, and the Impact sub-score equation.

-The Base Score can then be refined by scoring the Temporal and Environmental metrics in order to more accurately reflect the relative severity posed by a vulnerability to a user’s environment at a specific point in time.
+The Base Score can then be refined by scoring the Temporal and Environmental metrics in order to more accurately reflect the relative severity posed by a vulnerability to a user's environment at a specific point in time.
 Scoring the Temporal and Environmental metrics is not required, but is recommended for more precise scores.

 Generally, the **Base and Temporal metrics** are specified by vulnerability bulletin analysts, security product vendors, or application vendors because they typically possess the **most accurate information** about the characteristics of a vulnerability.
 The **Environmental metrics** are specified by **end-user organizations** because they are best able to assess the potential impact of a vulnerability **within their own computing environment**.